ZornLab/Mona/README.md

 ## Data preparation

-If you are not familiar with single cell analysis, we recommended preparing your datasets with Mona's included functions, which try to follow the best practices in Seurat.
+If you are not familiar with single cell analysis, we recommended preparing your datasets with Mona's included functions, which try to follow best practices in Seurat.
 Here is an example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")